BilldarBagdar/C4Device_32StepSequencer/README.md

 <a href="https://github.com/markusschloesser/MackieC4_P3"> Markus Schloesser</a> as the script's USER mode.
 </p>
 <p>
-The integration is still in development, not necessarily ready for full release.
-(If running on the same computer as a DAW like Live), the integration requires one more midi loopback port
+The integration is still in development, but mostly ready for release.
+(If running the patch on the same computer as a DAW like Live), the integration requires one more midi loopback port
 (on top of the two required for standalone sequencer operation) between Live's "C4 remote script" midi out and this patch's "C4 Midi In" port.
-Connections should flow like this
+Midi Port Connections should flow like this:
 </p>

     C4o--->>---iLiveo--->L1>---iMaxo--->>---iC4     // Remote script and Sequencer patch Control comms ports   C4>>Live>>Max>>C4
     Liveo--->L2>---iMax                             // Midi RTC (real time clock) (Max) input port             Live>>Max Maxo--->L3>---iLive                             // Sequencer Midi Note (Max) output port                   Max>>Live

 <p>
 Of course, if this sequencer patch and "the DAW" are running on different computers, the same number of and routes for midi connections applies.
 Separate computers (midi interfaces) just don't require "loopback" connections.
 </p>
 <p>
-You should be able to use this patch with the remote script as long as you hold a Max4Live license, meaning you have a Live Standard + M4L or Live Suite license active.
-The 2.0 update here (and associated remote script updates) were entirely coded in 2025 using Max 8.x.x - 9.0.5 and Live 12.1.x - 12.1.10.
+You can use this patch with the remote script as long as you hold a Max4Live license, meaning you have a Live Standard + M4L or Live Suite license active.
+The 2.0 update (and associated remote script updates) were entirely coded in 2025 using Max 8.x.x - 9.0.5 and Live 12.1.x - 12.1.11.
+(WebStorm and PyCharm IDEs)
-The remote script should be backward compatible with both Live 10 and 11 and the sequencer patch is compatible with Max 8, but these combinations haven't been tested.
+The remote script should be backward compatible with both Live 10 and 11 and the sequencer patch is compatible with Max 8, but these combinations haven't been tested in 2025.
-Except Live 12.1.10 still runs "Max 8" as the default M4L engine, and this is the setup used for M4L-license-only testing.
+Except that Live 12.1.11 still runs "Max 8" as the default M4L engine, and this is the setup used for M4L-license-only testing.
 </p>
 <h5>Getting started</h5>
 <p>